 He must furnish the county superintendent, promptly after their election, the name and address of each school clerk in his town.
-He must see that the annual reports of the school clerks are correct, and keep a record of all school reports made to him of all actions of the town board relative to school districts.
+He must record the description of school districts in the town, and make and keep in his office a map of the town, showing the exact boundaries of all the school districts.
 He must apportion the school money received by the town treasurer among the several districts within the town.
 He makes out the tax roll; and acts as a member of the board of equalization.